Enailis/IA-Detection-Intrusion/sub-project-1/README.md

 You can now execute every python while by using the command `python3 <file.py>`.

-## Disclamer
+## Disclaimer

 The file `import_data.py` must not be launched.
 It is used to import data from `.xml` files to ElasticSearch but this step has already been done.

-## Explaination
+## Explanation

 ### [`import_data.py`](./import_datas.py)

 This file is used to import data from `.xml` files to ElasticSearch.
-The function `get_dictionnaries` uses `lxml` lib to extract information from the `.xml` files to put them in a dictionnary before importing it to ElasticSearch.
+The function `get_dictionnaries` uses `lxml` lib to extract information from the `.xml` files to put them in a dictionary before importing it to ElasticSearch.